paramiko/paramiko/sites/www/installing.rst

 work but has a less-strong compatibility guarantee from us.)
 Users on Python 2.5 or older are urged to upgrade.

-Paramiko has two dependencies: the pure-Python ECDSA module ``ecdsa``, and the PyCrypto C extension. ``ecdsa`` is easily installable from wherever you obtained Paramiko's package; PyCrypto may require more work.
+Paramiko has two hard dependencies: the pure-Python ECDSA module ``ecdsa``, and the PyCrypto C extension. ``ecdsa`` is easily installable from wherever you obtained Paramiko's package; PyCrypto may require more work.
 Read on for details.

+If you need GSS-API / SSPI support, see :ref:`the below subsection on it
+<gssapi>` for details on additional dependencies.

 .. _release-lines: